fhardison/greek-early-church/README.md

 # Lemmatization of To the Newly Baptized by Clement of Alexandria

+I'd like to thank [Peter Kerby](http://www.earlychristianwritings.com/) for kindly allowing me to us his digitization of the text taken from Butterworth's Clement of Alexandria.

-In this repo you will find a lemmatisation of _To the Newly Baptized_ by Clement of Alexandria.
+In the text and a l find a lemmatisation of _To the Newly Baptized_ by Clement of Alexandria.

 This text is being prepared as part of the [Greek Learner Texts Project](https://greek-learner-texts.org/).